Facing Delays in Property Possession? Know Your Legal Options

 The property description with the number it bears, area, pin code, the property type: flat, plot, agricultural, mode of ownership: purchase, gift, lease, owner’s personal details: Name, age, occupation, parent’s name, proof of property: Title deed, power of attorney, etc. are required at the time of registering the property.

-In the new year 2023, now many states have their websites up and live for online registration like Kerala, Odisha, West Bengal, Karnataka, Tamil Nadu, Rajasthan, etc. For instance, in Bangalore, there is an updated Kaveri Online Services(https://kaverionline.karnataka.gov.in).
+Several states have their websites for online registration like Kerala, Odisha, West Bengal, Karnataka, Tamil Nadu, Rajasthan, etc. For instance, in Bangalore, there is Kaveri Online Services(https://kaverionline.karnataka.gov.in).
 You can register as a user on these property registration websites.
 You can enter the details, such as the date of execution of the sale deed, total number of parties, and other details as part of document registration.
 You also need to provide ID proof-details of witnesses and buyers, property value, and the nature of the property you seek to register.

 You can download the registration form for your land and the application form, from the website of the concerned authority’s office in the state.
 You can also visit the office and obtain the registration and application form offline.
 Properties in both urban and rural areas come under the jurisdiction of the State Government and are managed under a Tehsil (taluka or mandal).
 The e-registration of property (housing or commercial rental) is also on similar lines.
 The process will only differ if the land is vacant or occupied.

-As the lastest requirements for online property registration, you need to furnish the following documents at the time of registering the property now in 2023:
+You will need to furnish the following documents at the time of registering the property:

 • Identity proof of parties- Aadhar Card, PAN card etc.)